 The Secondary Colors

-This is particularly useful when correcting particular tonal ranges in images.
-Shadows sometimes have the tendency to go a little blue.
-By adding yellow in the shadow tonal range we can counter that without compromising the entire image.
-A similar example might be if we have a sunset sky that looks way too red, we can add cyan in the highlight tonal range to counter it.
+This is particularly useful when correcting color casts in images.
+Shadows sometimes have a tendency to go a little blue.
+By adding yellow to the shadow tonal range we can counter that without compromising the entire image.
+Similarly, if we have a sunset sky that looks way too red we can add cyan to highlights to counter this.

-Interestingly, images that combine red with cyan or green with magenta can be very jarring and uncomfortable to the eye, yet blue and yellow often compliment each other well.
-Think of the number of sports teams that play in blue and yellow.
-That leads us nicely on to the complementary colors
+Interestingly, images that combine red with cyan or green with magenta can be very jarring and uncomfortable to the eye, yet blue and yellow often complement each other well.
+Think of the number of sports teams that play in blue and yellow!

 Artists have known for hundreds of years that certain colors work well together, complement each other.
 Fortunately, there is a very easy guide to help us in deciding which colors are complementary.
 It’s called the color wheel and most versions of it show 12 colors.
 These are three primaries, three secondaries, and six other well-known colors.